S: Ricky Starr

 In 1968 Ricki Starr was the featured wrestler in the movie "The Touchables."
 Also appearing were Roy Bull Davis, Big Bruno Elrington, Steve Viedor and Dangerous Danny Lynch.

 The early seventies saw occasional UK glimpses of the new look Starr including Royal Albert Hall bill-topping appearances in which he sensationally knocked out Mr TV Pallo.
-Dale Martin's precious emergent jewel proved a harder rock to crack, however, and Starr only drew with Goldbelt Maxine, in their bout left.
+Dale Martin's precious emergent jewel proved a harder rock to crack, however, and Starr only drew with Goldbelt Maxine.

 Starr's status was undiminished in European actions and in the marathon two-month Hanover tournament of 1974 with almost nightly action, he emerged undefeated - but was still placed only second overall by protectionist Germans.